alfie-ns/StaffSync-APP/docs/Report_COMP2000_StaffSync.md

 ## Summary

-StaffSync: developed for the COMP2000 Software Engineering 2 module, is an Android-based employee management system designed for administrators and employees; the app provides employee record management, leave request handling, salary tracking, and user preference management with a fully functional darkmode.
+StaffSync: developed for the COMP2000 Software Engineering 2 module, is an Android-based employee management system designed for administrators and employees; the app provides Admin-employee record management, leave request handling, salary tracking, employee full control of their data and user preference management with a fully functional *darkmode*.

 This report documents the app's development process, from design and architecture to implementation and evaluation.
 It showcases the use of design patterns, adherence to SOLID principles, and the app's offline capabilities.